-The nonprofit Tucker Maxon School is seeking a full-time (or close to fulltime) Pediatric Audiologist to start on August 28.
+The nonprofit Tucker Maxon School is seeking a full-time (or .75 FTE) Pediatric Audiologist to start as soon as possible.
 We are looking for a skilled and professional individual to be part of our team.
-The Audiologist will work with approximately 40 children who are deaf or hard of hearing daily for about 10 months per year and have most of the summer off!
-The Audiologist will also work with alumni, and the sometimes the public with clients up to age 26.
+The Audiologist will work with approximately 35 children who are deaf or hard of hearing daily for about 10 months per year and have most of the summer off!
+The Audiologist will also work with alumni, and the sometimes the public with clients up to age 26 (through insurance).
 This position is Exempt and reports to the Principal.

 Tucker Maxon has been on the list of the Top 100 Nonprofits to work for three years in a row.
 This is your opportunity to become part of an amazing and dedicated team of individuals.
-Our independent school currently has 105 students and 32 dedicated staff at this time.
+Our independent school of 90-100 students and 34 dedicated staff at this time.
 Our mission is to teach deaf and hearing children to listen, talk, learn, and achieve excellence together.
 Our highest values are conversation, confidence, creativity, and community.
 Our goal is to help children reach their full potential in school, and in life.

 - AuD in Audiology, with emphasis in Pediatric Audiology

-- Experience programming cochlear implants with the pediatric population.
+- Experience programming cochlear implants with the pediatric population preferred

 - Experience working in an educational setting preferred